jupe/mbed-trace/README.md

 ## Philosophy

-* Library should be as light, fast, simple and abstract than possible
+* Library should be as light, fast, simple and as abstract than possible
 * Minimal dependencies
-* Initialization allocate required memory space once in application life-time, so no new malloc/free's needed when traces is printed
+* Initialization allocate required memory space once in application life-time, so no new malloc/free's needed when traces is used
 * trace -methods should be as fast as possible
 * after trace -method call it release print required resources
-* trace method call produce single line, which contains <level>, <group> and <message>
+* trace method call produce single line, which contains `<level>`, `<group>` and `<message>`
 * allow to filter messages on the fly, and in compile time (not fully supported)

 ## Compromises

-* Traces are stored as a ascii arrays in flash memory (which take quite much memory space) because of ** it doesn't require..
+* Traces are stored as a ascii arrays in flash memory (which take quite much memory space) because of it doesn't require..
-*** to encode/decode trace messages on the fly which could take cpu time too much, or
+ * to encode/decode trace messages on the fly which could take cpu time too much, or
-*** require external dependencies to encode traces on compile time and external application to decode traces afterward. (this could be future direct to go)
+ * require external dev-env dependencies to encode traces on compile time and external application to decode traces afterward. (this could be future direct to go)
 * Group name length is limited to 4 characters, because of lines looks much cleaner and it is enough for most of use cases to separate module names.
 Maybe sometimes group names length is not suitable to create clean human readable format, but still 4 character is enought for unique module names.
-* By default it uses stdout as output, because it goes directly to serial port when it is initialized.
+* By default it uses stdout as output because it goes directly to serial port when it is initialized.
 * By default it produce traces like: `[<levl>][grp ]: msg`, because that allows to easy way to detect trace prints and separate traces from normal prints (e.g. with regex)
 * Require sprintf -implementation (`stdio.h`).
 This take quite much memory, but allows efficient way to format traces.
 * is not thread safe (sorry, but current implementation not have mutexes, but PR's are more than wellcome)